Three New Monforts Units Set To Double Bed Linen Output For India’s Himatsingka Linens

 The company operates manufacturing facilities in India, and retail and distribution businesses across North America, Europe and Asia.
 Its bed linen unit is located at Hassan, in Karnataka, and its drapery and upholstery unit is at Bengaluru, also in Karnataka.

-Executive Director, Vasudevan Veeraraghvan said that the group is doubling its existing sheeting capacity from 23 million metres per annum to 46 million metres.
+Executive Director Vasudevan Veeraraghvan said that the group is doubling its existing sheeting capacity from 23 million meters per annum to 46 million meters.

 The company will also be installing for the first time 211,000 spindles as part of its backward integration into spinning, and the entry into the terry towels sector will see it setting up a capacity for 25,000 tons per annum.